KamalDGRT/AGRO-HACKDSC-HACKTHONE/README.md

 and the backend will run in the port 3001

-you don't need to bother about the backEnd the frotEnd will load on your default browser
+you don't need to bother about the backEnd the frontEnd will load on your default browser

 ## About the team and the product